cosmos/testnets/README.md

 gaiad show_validator
 ```

-You'll get the `value` of your `pk` in `base64` format and the `type` of it
+You'll get the `value` of your `pk` in a `base64` encoded string format and the `type` of the elliptic curve.
-To convert your `pk` to `hex` go to this [website](https://cryptii.com/base64-to-hex) and paste the value of the public key in the left box.
-On the right, select `Group By: None` to covert it.
+To convert your `pubkey` to `hex` go to this [website](https://cryptii.com/base64-to-hex) and paste the value of the public key in the left box.
+On the right box, select `Group By` to `None` to get the `hex` value.

-Finally, save your address and pubkey into a variable
+Finally, save your address and pubkey into a variable to use them afterwards.

 ```
 MYADDR=<your_newly_generated_address>